- How to Calculate Income Tax on Salary with Example FY 2023-24

 Verification and Approval:

-• Account Activation: Once your account is approved, follow any instructions provided by the bank to activate your account and set up online banking.
+- Account Activation: Once your account is approved, follow the bank's instructions to activate it and set up online banking.

 Additional Tips: